HewlettPackard/dc-rl/README.md

 ### Custom Reward Structures
-SustainDC allows users to define custom reward structures to promote collaborative optimization across different data center components.
+SustainDC allows users to define custom reward structures to promote collaborative optimization across different DC components.
 Users can modify the reward functions in the `utils/reward_creator.py` file to suit their specific optimization goals.

-By leveraging these customization options, users can create highly specific and optimized simulations that reflect the unique requirements and challenges of their data center operations.
+By leveraging these customization options, users can create highly specific and optimized simulations that reflect the unique requirements and challenges of their DC operations.

 ## Benchmarking Algorithms